East Sussex mental health directory

 For callers whose first language is not English, a telephone interpreter can be arranged for other community languages, by phoning the helpline and letting them know the language needed.

 - Phone: 0800 0309 500 (free phone)

 Shout Sussex text service

 By texting the word SUSSEX to 85258, people can access a free, confidential, 24/7 service and have a text conversation with a trained volunteer.
 The volunteers offer real-time support to people who are anxious, stressed, depressed, suicidal or overwhelmed.
 Some people may prefer this to speaking on the phone.
 If appropriate, users will be signposted to other local services.

 Health in Mind

 A free NHS service for East Sussex residents who are experiencing stress, anxiety or low mood.
-Also anyone recovering from Covid-19.
-You can self-refer through the website, and also find videos, top tips, free online therapy programmes, and information on coping with the pandemic.
-Currently the service is offered via the phone or online via a secure video platform, with very limited face-to-face treatment.
+You can self-refer through the website, and also find videos, top tips and free online therapy programmes.
+The service is offered via the phone or online via a secure video platform, with limited face-to-face treatment.

 Once a referral has been received, the team will talk to you about what can be offered based on your needs.

 - Website: Health in Mind